 Based in Gent/Brussels, Belgium

 The creative process is a process of trial and error at first and this is reflected/symbolised in this puzzle-game.
 That's one of the reasons why we don't spoil/tutorialize the puzzle mechanic and let people figure it out themselves.
 Part of the satisfaction and reward is in the knowledge that you figured something out yourself.
 It hopefully also teaches that it’s ok to make mistakes and failure is essential.
-There will be 3 tracks (one for each painter) and the puzzle-mechanic will be different for each painter.

 I thank my main inspiration to make this game to a book called ‘What Are You Looking At’ by Will Gompertz.
 In Dutch (my mother tongue) they changed the title and it freely translates to ‘My little sister can do this as well.
 Why modern art is art.’
 I’ve always had a difficult relation with modern art and when I saw the book in a bookshop in Ghent I thought: “That’s something I also think sometimes, although I know it’s not really true” so I decided to read it.
 It’s an anecdotal and informative book which sketches the chronology of the origins of modern art, from the impressionists to the present.
 You go on a journey and read about where the artists lived and worked, who their friends were and what drove them to make their art.
 It was the period just after postimpressionisme - the period of cubism, suprematism, the style - that attracted me the most.

 The avant-garde abstract artists are the pioneers of modern art.
 They reflected the rapidly industrializing society.
 All artists portrayed their own inner criticism and opinions on that society thus their art became very personal.
 It is precisely that aspect - the emergence of the path of the artist - that I find so exciting about this period.